 Much of the rest of the world is a few years ahead of the United States, but the industry here is quickly following suit.
 See the advertisement below that helped usher in a new payment era in the UK.

 In the U.S. there had been a stalemate between banks and retailers for several years.
 Banks didn’t want to roll out millions of new cards and new technology if most retailers weren’t accepting contactless payments.
 And retailers didn’t want to invest in new payment hardware if consumers weren’t going to pay that way.
-The game of chicken is mostly over, though many large retailers have yet to adopt contactless terminals.
+The game of chicken is mostly over, though many large retailers have yet to adopt contactless terminals, as new payment methods like the Apple Card, are released.
 A mass overhaul of that many payment terminals is a much larger investment than it is for small businesses.

 Overall, if you own a small or medium-sized business, this is a reasonable investment certainly worth making.
 Predictions estimate that mobile payments will account for over 50% of all payments in the U.S. by 2020.
 Try it out with your personal card payment methods to see how easy it is, and how to better troubleshoot any issues that a customer at your retail store may have in the future.